soren-n/typeset-ocaml/README.md

 Infix fixed compositions are useful when you need to fix a literal to the beginning or end of some other layout, e.g. separators between items in a sequence or list-like data structure.
 Without this feature you would again need to use an accumulator variable if you want to fix to the next literal, and probably need continuations if you want to fix to the last literal.

 ## Solving the layout
-After you have built your layout, you need to compile and renderer it:
+Your custom layout function (pretty printer) will build a layout, which you then need to compile and render:
 ```OCaml
 ...
 compile layout @@ fun document ->
 render document 2 80 @@ fun result ->
 ...
 ```
-You give your layout to the compiler, which gives you back a document ready for rendering, which you in turn give to the renderer along with arguments for indentation width and layout buffer width; in the above case indentation width is 2 and the layout buffer width is 80.
+I.e. the layout should be given to the compiler, which gives you back a document ready for rendering, which you in turn give to the renderer along with arguments for indentation width and layout buffer width; in the above case indentation width is 2 and the layout buffer width is 80.

 The reason for splitting the solver into __compile__ and __render__, is in case the result is to be displayed in a buffer where the width is be variable; i.e. you will not need to re-compile the layout between renderings using varying buffer width.